Last updated: June 22, 2026

 | Career record | 33–15–13 (89 starts) | 20–1 (21 starts) | 16–3–1 (21 starts) |

-| Greatest race | 1940 Santa Anita Handicap (130 lbs, 2:01.2) | 1920 Belmont — won by 20 lengths | 1973 Belmont — 31 lengths, 2:24 flat |
+| Greatest race | 1940 Santa Anita Handicap — 130 lbs, 2:01.2, came back from injury | 1920 Belmont — won by 20 lengths | 1973 Belmont — 31 lengths, 2:24 flat |

 | Triple Crown | Did not compete in TC races | Did not run the Kentucky Derby | Won all three (1973) |

-| Defining quality | Durability, competitive will, comeback story | Dominance under any condition | Verifiable sustained speed |
+| Defining quality | Durability, competitive will, weight-carrying ability | Dominance under any condition | Verifiable sustained speed |

-| Cultural impact | Symbol of Depression-era resilience | Foundation of the modern Thoroughbred | Greatest timed performance in racing history |
+| Cultural impact | Symbol of Depression-era resilience; still recognized by non-racing fans | Foundation of the modern Thoroughbred | Greatest timed performance in racing history |

 Retirement, Legacy, and Death

-He died on May 17, 1947, at the age of 14 — the same year as Man o’ War, a coincidence racing historians have noted.
-He was buried at Ridgewood Ranch, where a life-sized statue stands in tribute.
-Fans still visit the ranch today.
-The National Museum of Racing and Hall of Fame inducted him in 1958.
+Seabiscuit retired to Charles Howard’s Ridgewood Ranch in Willits, California, after the 1940 Santa Anita.
+He stood at stud during his retirement years, siring several respectable racehorses, though none approached his level of fame.
+He died on May 17, 1947, at the age of 14 — the same year as Man o’ War — and was buried at Ridgewood Ranch, where a life-sized statue stands today.
+He was inducted into the National Museum of Racing and Hall of Fame in 1958, part of the inaugural class when the museum first opened.

 Seabiscuit in Books and Film